 Legislation Maximum civil

 penalty

 charge

 The Smoke and Carbon Monoxide Alarm Regulations £5,000

 2015

-The Housing and Planning Act 2016 £30,000 per
+The Housing Act 2004 £30,000 per

-case

-Lettings Agency Work and Property Management Work £5,000 (Requirement to belong to a Scheme etc.) (England) Order 2014
+case Lettings Agency Work and Property Management Work (Requirement to belong to a Scheme etc.) (England) Order 2014 £5,000

 - 4.2 The specific circumstances of the offence(s) will then be considered to assess whether applying the maximum penalty is reasonable and proportionate.
-Whilst each situation will be viewed individually the following factors will be considered; - > The seriousness of the offence (within the context of issuing a penalty charge) - > The level/amount of non-compliance found - Financial benefit gained by offender of the non-compliance - Financial loss to others as a result of offender's non compliance - > Attitude of offender - Maximum criminal fine a magistrate's court could impose having consideration to any relevant sentencing guidelines - 4.3 The factors are not exhaustive and those that apply will depend on the particular circumstances of each case.
-The Private Sector Housing Manager will decide how important each factor is in the circumstances of each case and go on to make an overall assessment. - 4.4 Any mitigating factors will then be considered (if applicable).
+Whilst each situation will be viewed individually the following factors will be considered: - The seriousness of the offence (within the context of issuing a penalty charge) - The level/amount of non-compliance found - > Financial benefit gained by offender of the non-compliance - > Financial loss to others as a result of offender's non compliance - > Attitude of offender - Maximum criminal fine a magistrate's court could impose having consideration to any relevant sentencing guidelines - 4.3 The factors are not exhaustive and those that apply will depend on the particular circumstances of each case.
+The Head of Private Sector Housing or a delegated Manager/ Officer in accordance with the councils Scheme of Delegation will decide how important each factor is in the circumstances of each case and go on to make an overall assessment. - 4.4 Any mitigating factors will then be considered (if applicable).
 Where present, each applicable mitigating factor is awarded a percentage reduction.
 Where a factor is not present as there is insufficient evidence, the score will be 0%. - 4.5 These percentage scores are then added together and applied to the maximum penalty applicable for the offence.
-The normal maximum deduction that can be applied with be 90%. - 4.6 This methodology will be used for all civil penalty notices issued by the Private Sector Housing Team.
+The normal maximum deduction that can be applied will be 90%. - 4.6 This methodology will be used for all civil penalty notices issued in relation to private sector housing - 4.7 The starting point for offences committed under Section 234 Housing Act 2004 will be £5,000.

 Mitigating Circumstances. % reduction.
-Internal failed preventative measures - in 20% reduction. case of national agents / landlords / businesses, where a local office acted outside the corporately adopted procedures or the offence occurred locally Good cooperation with the Council - in cases where the offender has cooperated fully with the Council in investigating the offence 20% reduction.
+Internal failed preventative measures - in case of national agents / landlords / businesses, where a local office acted outside the corporately adopted procedures or the offence occurred locally 20% reduction.
+Good cooperation with the Council - in cases where the offender has cooperated fully with the Council in investigating the offence 20% reduction.
 Immediate and voluntary remediation - when the offence was brought to the attention of the offender they immediately rectified any breach(s).
 20% reduction.
 No previous history of non-compliance with the other housing legislation - if this is a first breach of any housing related legislation.
 10% reduction.
 Any relevant personal circumstances.
 10% reduction.
 Undue financial hardship - if fine would case the offender undue financial hardship such that it might not be able to continue to operate.
-10% reduction.
 10% reduction.